Jpipe001/METAR/README.md

   #### YOU WILL NEED:
  + The Arduino IDE Software to compile and load the code, which is free.
  + An ESP32 Development Board.
- +  A chain of up to 100 Color changing LEDS (WS2811 or WS2812 or NEOPIXELS), showing the Airport Flight Category with Colors, GREEN, BLUE, RED and MAGENTA plus more.
+ +  A chain of up to 100 Color changing LEDS (WS2811 or WS2812 or NEOPIXELS), showing the Airport Flight Category with Colors, GREEN, BLUE, RED and MAGENTA plus Weather indication and more.
    #### Note: The LEDS are not required to just get these Colorful Displays.
+Feel free to down load the above files and take a "test drive".

 ---

 In the software, the number and names of the Airports are Configurable for your application.